Strong stratifications and uniform Yomdin-Gromov parametrizations in valued fields with analytic structure: Yomdin--Gromov parametrizations

 \begin{proof} In case (V1), the conclusion for a single set $X$ follows immediately from Proposition~\ref{strong-cell-fin}.

-Case (V2) is more difficult involving the concept of strong stratification.
-The following version for a single set $X$ can be achieved by induction on the dimension $m$ of $X$, as outlined below, by means of strong stratification, piecewise Lipschitz continuity and cell decomposition with centers given by 1-Lipschitz Henselian terms.
+Case (V2) is far more difficult, and involves the concept of strong stratification.
+The following version for a single set $X$ can be proven by induction on the dimension $m$ of $X$.
+This will be done, as outlined below, by means of strong stratification, piecewise Lipschitz continuity and cell decomposition with centers given by 1-Lipschitz Henselian terms.

 \begin{em} Consider an $\mathcal{L}_{\mathcal{A}}$-definable subset $X$ of $\mathcal{O}_{K}^{n}$.
 Then there exist a finite set $I$ and a definable family $f = (f_{i})_{i} \in I$ of definable functions